elasticdeeplearning/edl/README.md

 ## Quickstart demo: EDL Resnet50 experiments on a single machine:

-1. Start a Jobserver on one node.
+1. Start a JobServer on one node which generates changing scripts.

 ```
-docker pull hub.baidubce.com/paddle-edl/paddle_edl:latest-cuda10.0-cudnn7
-cd example/demo/collective
 ./start_job_server.sh
 ```

-2. Start a Jobclient which controls the worker process.
+1. Start a Jobclient which controls the worker process.

 ```
 #Set the ImageNet data path